A Company In Trouble

 Role of the Guaranty Associations

 State life and health insurance guaranty associations are state entities (in all 50 states as well as Puerto Rico and the District of Columbia) created to protect policyholders of an insolvent insurance company.
-All insurance companies (with limited exceptions) licensed to sell life or health insurance in a state must be members of that state’s guaranty association.
+All insurance companies (with limited exceptions) licensed to sell life or health insurance or annuities in a state must be members of that state’s guaranty association.

 The guaranty association cooperates with the commissioner and the receiver in pre-liquidation planning.
 Once the liquidation is ordered, the guaranty association provides coverage to the company’s policyholders who are state residents (up to the levels specified by state laws—see below; any benefit amounts above the guaranty asociation benefit levels become claims against the company's remaining assets).
 For a complete listing of each state’s laws regarding this coverage, see Guaranty Association Laws in the “Facts & Figures” section.